optimald/pentara-app/docs/ROADMAP.md

 - What's changed in your goals or challenges since last session?
 - What type of advice has been most/least helpful?
 - Any new inspirations or role models?
+- **Warrior Name Evolution**: Has your warrior name taken on new meaning?
+Should we consider a new name?

 **Council Realignment (10 Minutes)**:
 - AI prompt: "Analyze user ID [X]'s encrypted profile and new check-in data.
 Evaluate archetype fit; propose swaps if fit score < 70%."